 The Baltimore Sun has an article on a fatal accident in Howard County, Maryland at Route 32 and River Road near the Carroll County border.
 The article underscores what is pretty easy to see on its face if you drive by that intersection a few times: everyone in the area viewed a fatality at this intersection as a “when a fatal accident happens” situation.

-Highway fatalities are going to be with us as long as we have cars.
+Highway fatalities will be with us as long as we have cars.
 We have assumed that risk as a society.
-But we have to work harder to our roads and the occupants of motor vehicles as save as we can.
+But we have to work harder on our roads and the occupants of motor vehicles as save as we can.
 Because so much is at stake.